GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/AA0_Followup/YouTube_Follow_Up.md

 Survivors of free thinkers attacking each other. https://youtu.be/3KBVjjIKvSQ?t=254 "Sooth the Thunder in her" https://youtu.be/3KBVjjIKvSQ?t=499

 Theories camps after Episode 3.
 Doctors who think humanity is the disease.
 Drowning humanity.
 https://www.youtube.com/watch?v=m4WIvPlAWlo Walter White egoism https://youtu.be/m4WIvPlAWlo?t=210 Human nature egoism disease for 14 years...
-"Breaking Good".
+"Breaking Good". https://youtu.be/m4WIvPlAWlo?t=323 This isn't a plot hole, this is the entire point. https://youtu.be/m4WIvPlAWlo?t=403 Year 1425 focus. https://youtu.be/m4WIvPlAWlo?t=556 Rick and Morty Unity hive mind

 &nbsp;